cheminfo/eln-docs/docs/20_samples/30_Lipinski-search/README.md

 :::info

-Lipinski's rule of five evaluates druglikeness of molecules.
+Lipinski's rule of five evaluates drug likeness of molecules.
 It states that, in general, an overall active drug has no more than one violation of the following criteria:
 - molecular mass less than 500 Da
 - no more than 5 hydrogen bond donors (number of nitrogen-hydrogen or oxygen-hydrogen bonds)
 - no more than 10 hydrogen bond acceptors (number of nitrogen or oxygen atoms)
 - an [octanol-water partition coefficient](https://en.wikipedia.org/wiki/Octanol-water_partition_coefficient) (log P) that does not exceed 5 (measures the relationship between lipophilicity and hydrophilicity of substance: the value is smaller than 1 for a substance that is more soluble in water and greater than one if it is more soluble in a fat-like solvent such as octanol)

-Even if this rule gives an indication on the druglikeness of a molecule, it does not predict its activity.
+Even if this rule gives an indication on the drug likeness of a molecule, it does not predict its activity.
 It has been highly influential in drug discovery but only 50 % of orally new chemical entities actually obey it.

 :::

 The interactive parallel coordinates plot contains the criteria of Lipinski's rule of five, as well as:
 - the number of rotatable bonds
 - the number of stereocenters
 - the polar surface area (PSA)
 - the water solubility of the molecule, given by log S